 For a worthy cause

-The Marathon of Afghanistan has been set up as a non-profit organisation and the race is free for local Afghans to enter.
+The Marathon of Afghanistan was always free for local Afghans to enter.
 All race entry fees collected from international runners are used to fund the cost of arranging the marathon.
 Any surplus funds will be distributed to local charitable causes.

 A truly national event